vertica/VerticaPy/README.md

 ### Multiple Database Connection using DBLINK

-In one platform multiple databases (e.g. PostgreSQL, Vertica, MySQL, In-memory) can be accessed using the convience of SQL and python.
+In a single platform, multiple databases (e.g. PostgreSQL, Vertica, MySQL, In-memory) can be accessed using the convience of SQL and python.

 #### Example
 ```python